fishcodesinR/fishcodesinR.github.io/man_montiR.md

 ## Referensi
+Adams, P. 1980.
+Life history patterns in marine fishes and their consequences for fisheries management, Fishery Bulletin, 78(1), pp. 1–12.

+Fox Jr, W. W. 1970.
+An exponential surplus‐yield model for optimizing exploited fish populations.
+Transactions of the American Fisheries Society, 99(1), 80-88.

 Hilborn, Ray, and Carl J. Walters, eds.
 Quantitative fisheries stock assessment: choice, dynamics and uncertainty.
 Springer Science & Business Media, 1992.

+Kawasaki, T. 1980.
+Fundamental Relations among the Selections of Life History in the Marine Teleosts, Bulletin of the Japanese Society of Scientific Fisheriess, 463(3), pp. 289–293.

+Kawasaki, T. 1983.
+Why do some pelagic fishes have wide fluctuations in their numbers?
+Biological basis of fluctuation from the viewpoint of evolutionary ecology, FAO Fisheries Report (FAO).

+Magnusson, A., & Hilborn, R. 2007.
+What makes fisheries data informative?.
+Fish and Fisheries, 8(4), 337-358.
+Pella, J. J., & Tomlinson, P. K. 1969.
+A generalized stock production model.

 Polacheck, T., Hilborn, R., and A.E.
 Punt.
 1993.
-Fitting surplus production models:
-Comparing methods and measuring uncertainty.
+Fitting surplus production models: Comparing methods and measuring uncertainty.
 Canadian Journal of Fisheries and Aquatic Sciences, 50: 2597-2607.

+Punt, A. E. 2010.
+Harvest control rules and fisheries management.
+Handbook of marine fisheries conservation and management, 582-594.

-Punt, A. E., & Hilborn, R. (1996).
+Punt, A. E., & Hilborn, R. 1996.
 Biomass dynamic models.
 FAO Computerized Information Series Fisheries, 10, 1-62.

+Schaefer, M. B. 1954.
+Some aspects of the dynamics of populations important to the management of the commercial marine fisheries.

+Schaefer, M. B. 1957.
+A study of the dynamics of the fishery for yellow fin tuna in the eastern tropical Pacific Ocean.
+Bull.
+Inter-Amer.
+Trop.
+Tuna Comm., 2, 247-285.

-Sparre, P., & Venema, S. C. (1998).
+Sparre, P., & Venema, S. C. 1998.
 Introduction to fish stock assessment.
 Part 1: Manual.
 FAO Fisheries Technical Paper, 306(1).

-Uhler, R. S. (1980).
+Uhler, R. S. 1980.
 Least squares regression estimates of the Schaefer production model: some Monte Carlo simulation results.
 Canadian Journal of Fisheries and Aquatic Sciences, 37(8), 1284-1294.

-Walters, C. J., & Hilborn, R. (1976).
+Walters, C. J., & Hilborn, R. 1976.
 Adaptive control of fishing systems.
 Journal of the Fisheries Board of Canada, 33(1), 145-159.

-Schaefer, M. B. (1954).
-Some aspects of the dynamics of populations important to the management of the commercial marine fisheries.

-Fox Jr, W. W. (1970).
-An exponential surplus‐yield model for optimizing exploited fish populations.
-Transactions of the American Fisheries Society, 99(1), 80-88.

-Pella, J. J., & Tomlinson, P. K. (1969).
-A generalized stock production model.

-Schaefer, M. B. (1957).
-A study of the dynamics of the fishery for yellow fin tuna in the eastern tropical Pacific Ocean.
-Bull.
-Inter-Amer.
-Trop.
-Tuna Comm., 2, 247-285.

-Magnusson, A., & Hilborn, R. (2007).
-What makes fisheries data informative?.
-Fish and Fisheries, 8(4), 337-358.

-Punt, A. E. (2010).
-Harvest control rules and fisheries management.
-Handbook of marine fisheries conservation and management, 582-594.